 6. Buy a Spare Battery

-If you phone has a easily removable battery then purchase a spare battery and keep it charged.
+If your phone has an easily removable battery then purchase a spare battery and keep it charged.
 Then when your battery is getting low you can easily swap the battery out and keep on using your phone.

 You have likely been using the same applications for some time in your business.
 While you have been replacing computers and devices regularly to maintain your competitive advantage, the standard software installation have largely remained the same.
 The programs do the job perfectly and everyone knows how to use them, so what is the point of upgrading?